 There will be times when you need to convert a variable type to another.
 You can do this as long as it makes sense.

-So if we have x="3.142" you can convert x to a floating point number (in order to do some sums) by typing:
+So, if we have x="3.142" you can convert x to a floating point number (in order to do some sums) by typing: